 Subconsciously, Sunshine and I also gradually accumulated a small stash of bottled bird’s nest in our own home throughout my pregnancy (oops!).
 As it is also not my habit to drink bird’s nest on a regular basis, I frequently forgot to drink it and again, Sunshine had to nag at me to drink it.
 Lol.
 However, he would always coincidentally remember to nag me only when my mum happened to cook bird’s nest for me on that few particular weekends when I go back to my parents’ place.
 Hence, not wanting to be drinking bird’s nest twice in a day (especially since I always returned home feeling very bloated from all the feeding at my parents’ place), I would always tell Sunshine “tomorrow” and totally forget to drink the bottled bird nest until the next time he remembered and nagged at me again.
 Lol.

-Of all the bottled brands I have tried, I realised I prefer the New Moon’s Superior Bird’s Nest with rock sugar, perhaps precisely because it was sweeter than the other two brands.
+Again, we got the commonly available Brand’s Bird’s Nest together with our essence of chicken.
+However, of all the bottled brands I have tried, I realised I prefer the New Moon’s Superior Bird’s Nest with rock sugar, perhaps precisely because it was sweeter than the other two brands.
 Oops!

 黑 – Black Sesame Paste